-Prior to mowing, all trash, sticks, and other unwanted debris shall be removed from lawns, plant beds, and payed areas.
+Prior to moving, all trash, sticks, and other unwanted debris shall be removed from lawns, plant publication on insect control on landscape plant material. beds, and paved areas.

 Warm season grasses (i.e. Bermuda grass) shall be maintained at a height of 1" to 2" during